 Thankfully though, the bookies have thought of this and most (but not all) of the bigger UK names offer free live streaming of the races direct to your laptop, tablet or smartphone.
 This service is usually completely free, although you normally will need to have placed a bet on the race to be able to watch it – and this is where the betting sites start to differ as each has their own conditions and minimums.

 To make your life a little easier we’ve come up with a handy table of UK online betting sites that offer live streaming horse racing, along with the minimum bet required to watch a race.
 Unless otherwise stated all of the bookies in the table offer streams from both RUK and ATR, meaning they have full coverage of all UK races.

-In most cases that’s where the bookies stop in terms of live streaming with the exception of Bet365 who also offer free streams of other sports – including football, tennis, golf, volleyball and so on..
+In most cases that’s where the bookies stop in terms of live streaming with the exception of a small handful of sites such as Betfair who also offer free streams of other sports – including football, tennis, golf, volleyball and so on.
 Having said this, they only tend to cover the lower interest matches as the big games tend to have exclusive rights sold to the highest bidder (eg: Sky Sports) – so you aren’t, for example, going to be able to watch the Champions League Final through their service.
-You can see the full schedule of their upcoming coverage on their website.

 What Does Live Streaming Look Like?